Companion Robots to Assist People

 I’ve waited 11 years to take the sabbatical from USC.
 A part of me feels like, “Boy, that was stupid to wait that long.”
 But there’s another part of me that feels like, “Well, if this is what I was waiting to do, then that was really worth the wait.”

 When it came out, I said, “Wow, that’s fantastic.
 Good for her!”
-Seeing a woman in teach and an academic who take all the expertise for decades (FINISH SENTENCE)
+It is great to see a woman in tech and an academic who took all the expertise and build a product.

 Maja Mataric at Wall Street Journal Digital live.
 With Cynthia Breazeal on a panel on robots in the home.